pat-liemo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print absolute path name of the current working directory
+display the contentsb list of the current directory